Skip to Content

 The old Cascade had a great ski instructor who had been there for ten years or more.
 At age 7 he had tiny traveler happily sliding along the trails in about an hour.
 At age 9 he taught her to deftly use poles in about as long.
 At 14 he gave her and our friends a refresher that had to two kids racing ahead of us on the trails.

-the author cross-country skiing along marshmallow run at cascade nordic ski center.
+The author cross-country skiing along marshmallow run at cascade nordic ski center.

 Weather & Clothes: The trees block the wind so it’s often warmer on Cascade’s trails than it is in town.
 On days when it’s been too cold to downhill ski we’ve skied here quite comfortably.
 This is a very aerobic activity and your core will heat up quickly, but your fingers and toes can still get cold.
 Where several light layers, your warmest gloves and warm socks that are not too bulky.